pulzze/autoflow-documentation/docs/ids/action-ldap-delete/tooltip.md

-Delete a new LDAP entry
+Deletes a new LDAP entry